GeertArien/jekyll-theme-munky/README.md

 ### Pages

-On top of the default frontmatter variables, munky theme also uses the following variables:
+On top of the default FrontMatter variables, munky theme also uses the following variables:

 ```yaml